UofA522/Project1/README.md

 The RSI indicator is studied in order to identify the oversold or overbought conditions of a stock.
 A period of 14 has been used in this project to calculate the RSI.

 ### 4. Fast/Slow Exponential Moving Average (EMA):
+We have implemented the Fast/Slow SMA Indicators by using the ta crate.
+And fast period is set to 20 and slow period is set to 50.

 ### 5. Fast/Slow Simple Moving Average (SMA):
+We have implemented the Fast/Slow SMA Indicators by using the ta crate.
+And fast period is set to 20 and slow period is set to 50.

-### 6. Moving Average Convergence Divergence (MACD): We have implemented the MACD Indicators by using the ta crate.
+### 6. Moving Average Convergence Divergence (MACD):
+We have implemented the MACD Indicators by using the ta crate.
 For calculating the MACD we have used a slow period of 26, fast period of 12 and a signal period of 9.

 ## Charting Setup